Building TTS Datasets That Actually Work

 Popular Datasets for TTS

-if you're just starting out or want to see how others have done it, here are some datasets worth looking at:
+If you're just starting out or want to see how others have done it, here are some datasets worth looking at:

-public datasets everyone uses:
+Public datasets everyone uses

 - LibriTTS — multi-speaker dataset derived from LibriVox audiobooks